 - are becoming much more social, and typically engage in group activities that involve cooperation, negotiation and compromise.

 You might see kids fighting as early as the toddler years.
 If you feel like you’re struggling with your child’s fighting, you’re not alone.
 Fights are a common reason for families to seek professional help.
 Even petty squabbles can create a lot of stress for parents.

 Parents say they want to manage fighting so that children develop the social skills needed to build relationships and play well together.
 Parents also want to protect younger children in the family, and manage any sibling jealousy.

 If your kids’ fighting is frequent, is physically violent or causes you great distress, you might find it helpful to consult a qualified professional such as a paediatrician or psychologist.

 - Boys and girls fight at about the same level, but they tend to fight in different ways.

 - Closeness in age contributes.
-Research confirms that the closer siblings are in age, the more they tend to fight.
+The closer siblings are in age, the more they tend to fight.

 Parents aren’t to blame, but they do have an influence.
 The amount of fighting between children is affected by their temperaments, skills, ages – and the way their parents behave.

 - Equality matters.
 Fighting is more likely when kids feel they’re not being treated fairly.
 If they feel singled out or blamed, they’re more likely to act aggressively towards their brothers or sisters.